VirusTotal/yara/docs/modules/hash.rst

 .. c:function:: sha1(offset, size)

-    Returns the SHA1 hash for *size* bytes starting at *offset*.
+    Returns the SHA1 hash for the *size* bytes starting at *offset*.
 When scanning a running process the *offset* argument should be a virtual address within the process address space.
 The returned string is always in lowercase.

 .. c:function:: sha1(string)